loesak/sulfur/README.md

 Looking to run your tests locally but have them execute remotely and distributed?
 No problem.
 Sulfur has full support for the Selenium Grid.

-Have some old Selenium unit tests, or worse, Selenese HTML tests?
-No problem.
-Sulfur can execute those as well.
-It can even execute them using WebDriver for true browser testing.

 [1]: http://twitter.github.io/bootstrap/ "Twitter Bootstrap"
 [2]: http://jqueryui.com/ "jQueryUI"